bibekanandadatta/JHU-Dissertation-Template/README.md

 ### Bibliography

 - The name of your bib file has to be specified in the `BibFileName` variable in the `LIST OF VARIABLES FOR FORMATTING` section.
-If your bib file has a different name than the given file, then change the variable name.
+If your bib file has a different name than the given file, then change the variable name or the file name.

 - The bibliography file is based on BibLaTeX which is a more modern and flexible package compared to BibTeX and natbib.
 Consider using Zotero, Mendely, EndNote, or some other citation manager to generate a standard BibLaTeX file.
   - To change the default form of the bibliography (currently, `Nature` style), look for the following command and change the options based on your need and/or preference.
 Depending on the discipline, you may need to use different citation formats such as IEEE, ACM, APA, ACS, AIP/ APS, AMS, MLA, Harvard, etc. As an example, APA styles are also shown in the template as well (commented).
-For other citation styles, you may have to scavenge through the internet a little bit to have a properly formatted bibliography.
-Learn more about the [citation styles in BibLaTeX](https://www.overleaf.com/learn/latex/Biblatex_citation_styles).
+Customization can be done by changing options within `[ ... ]` of the following command.
     ``` latex
     \usepackage[ ... ]{biblatex}
     ```
+  - For other citation styles, you may have to scavenge through the internet a little bit to have a properly formatted bibliography.
+Learn more about the [citation styles in BibLaTeX](https://www.overleaf.com/learn/latex/Biblatex_citation_styles) and check out [biblatex-related packages on TUG](https://ctan.org/topic/biblatex).

 - Bibliographic references are printed using the following command which will ensure the citations included in the `\mybibexclude{}` command are not printed.